 Government Programs For Agriculture & Farm Financing

 The FSA’s Direct Farm Operating loan program provides loans for starting or operating a farm or ranch.
 This program offers up to $400,000 for reorganizing a farm, purchasing livestock, buying farm equipment, and paying operating expenses.
-Proceeds can also be used to improve or repair buildings, land and water development, and refinancing farm-related debt.
+Proceeds can also be used to improve or repair buildings, land and water development, and refinance farm-related debt.

 There are also FSA microloan programs targeted at beginning farmers and farmers that operate non-traditional farms.
 These include Ownership and Operating microloans.
 The Direct Farm Ownership Microloan provides up to $50,000 for down payments on land, soil, and water conservation projects and the construction, repair, or improvement of farm and service buildings and dwellings.
 Direct Farm Operating Microloans provide up to $50,000 for tools, fencing, equipment, irrigation systems, and other operating expenses.

 FSA Direct Farm Ownership loans are another option for farmers.
-This loan is available for up to $600,000.
+This agriculture business loan is available for up to $600,000.
 Through this program, the FSA provides up to 100% financing for the purchase or expansion of farms.

 The FSA also has Guaranteed Farm Loan programs that make it easier for farmers and ranchers to receive loans through commercial lenders.
-Through these programs, the FSA will guarantee up to 95% of a loan, putting less risk on the lender and increasing the borrower’s chances for approval.
+Through these programs, the FSA will guarantee up to 95% of a loan, putting less risk on the lender and increasing the borrower’s chances of approval.
 The FSA guarantees up to $1.776 million for farm ownership, conservation, and operating loans.
 For land contracts, up to $500,000 is guaranteed.

 Grants For Farm & Agriculture Businesses